Mallick17/AWS-CloudWatch/README.md

 ---

 ### Survey Note: Detailed Analysis of High-Resolution Metrics Retention and Cost for 30 Days at 1-Second Intervals

-This section provides a comprehensive exploration of the retention periods and pricing for high-resolution metrics in Amazon CloudWatch, specifically for collecting data at 1-second intervals continuously over 30 days.
-The analysis is grounded in official AWS documentation and pricing details, ensuring accuracy and relevance for users monitoring metrics such as ECS CPU utilization.

 #### Background on High-Resolution Metrics
 High-resolution metrics in Amazon CloudWatch are defined as having a granularity of 1 second, compared to the standard 1-minute resolution for metrics produced by AWS services.
 When publishing custom metrics, users can specify either standard or high resolution by setting the `StorageResolution` parameter to 1 in the PutMetricData API request, enabling storage and retrieval at 1-second intervals ([Publish custom metrics - Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html)).
 This is particularly useful for monitoring dynamic environments where rapid changes, such as ECS CPU utilization, need immediate visibility.

 For the user's scenario, collecting metrics continuously at 1-second intervals over 30 days implies using the CloudWatch agent or direct API calls to publish high-resolution custom metrics, with the agent typically batching data to optimize costs.

-#### Retention Period Analysis
-The retention period for CloudWatch metrics varies based on the resolution, with high-resolution metrics having a shorter initial retention due to their granularity.
-Research from AWS documentation and FAQs indicates the following retention schedule:

-- **1-second data points (high-resolution, <60 seconds)**: Retained for 3 hours.
-This is supported by the AWS CloudWatch FAQs, which state, "The retention period is 15 months per metric data point with automatic roll up (<60secs available for 3 hours, one min available for 15 days, 5 min available for 63 days, one hour available for 15 months)" ([APM Tool - Amazon CloudWatch FAQs - AWS](https://aws.amazon.com/cloudwatch/faqs/)).

-- **1-minute data points (60-second period)**: Retained for 15 days after aggregation from high-resolution data.

-- **5-minute data points (300-second period)**: Retained for 63 days, applicable after the 15-day period for 1-minute data.

-- **1-hour data points (3600-second period)**: Retained for 455 days (15 months), covering long-term analysis needs.

-This retention schedule is consistent across multiple sources, including a Stack Overflow discussion and AWS news blogs, confirming that high-resolution metrics are available at 1-second resolution for only 3 hours before being rolled up to standard resolutions for longer retention ([Amazon CloudWatch Update – Extended Metrics Retention & User Interface Update | AWS News Blog](https://aws.amazon.com/blogs/aws/amazon-cloudwatch-update-extended-metrics-retention-user-interface-update/), [CloudWatch extends Metrics retention and new User Interface](https://aws.amazon.com/about-aws/whats-new/2016/11/cloudwatch-extends-metrics-retention-and-new-user-interface/)).

-For the user's 30-day collection period, the 1-second data points would be accessible for the first 3 hours of each collection, with subsequent data aggregated and retained as per the schedule above.
-This means detailed, second-by-second analysis is limited to the most recent 3 hours, while longer-term trends can be analyzed at coarser resolutions.

-#### Cost Calculation for 30 Days at 1-Second Intervals
-The pricing for high-resolution metrics involves two main components: the cost of custom metrics and the cost of API requests for publishing data.
-The evidence leans toward the following structure based on official AWS pricing and documentation:

-##### Custom Metrics Cost
-Custom metrics, including high-resolution ones, are charged per metric per month, with the following tiers:
-- First 10 custom metrics are free per month, covering both standard and detailed monitoring metrics.
-- Beyond the free tier, the first 10,000 metrics cost $0.30 each per month, with volume discounts for larger volumes:
-  - Next 240,000 metrics (10,001 to 250,000): $0.10 each.
-  - Next 750,000 metrics (250,001 to 1,000,000): $0.05 each.
-  - Over 1,000,000 metrics: $0.02 each.

-Importantly, pricing for high-resolution metrics is identical to standard resolution metrics, as confirmed in a 2017 AWS News Blog post: "Pricing for high-resolution metrics is identical to that for standard resolution metrics, with volume tiers that can help you to realize savings when you use large numbers of metrics" ([New – High-Resolution Custom Metrics and Alarms for Amazon CloudWatch | AWS News Blog](https://aws.amazon.com/blogs/aws/new-high-resolution-custom-metrics-and-alarms-for-amazon-cloudwatch/)).
-This means the per-metric cost does not increase for high resolution, focusing the additional cost potential on API requests.

-For example, if monitoring 15 high-resolution metrics for ECS CPU utilization (5 beyond the free tier), the metric cost would be (5 * $0.30) = $1.50 per month, assuming within the first 10,000 metrics.

-##### API Requests Cost
-Publishing metrics to CloudWatch involves the PutMetricData API call, with the following pricing:
-- First 1,000,000 API requests per month are free, excluding certain calls like GetMetricData, which are always charged.
-- Beyond the free tier, it's $0.01 per 1,000 requests, as seen in pricing examples ([Amazon CloudWatch Pricing – Amazon Web Services (AWS)](https://aws.amazon.com/cloudwatch/pricing/)).

-The frequency of PutMetricData calls is critical, especially for high-resolution metrics collected every second.
-However, the CloudWatch agent is designed to batch metrics to optimize costs, with a default `force_flush_interval` of 60 seconds, meaning metrics are buffered and sent every minute ([Manually create or edit the CloudWatch agent configuration file - Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-Configuration-File-Details.html)).
-For a metric collected every second, this results in 60 data points sent in one API call every minute, aligning with standard metrics for publication frequency.

-For instance, for one high-resolution metric:
-- Number of API calls per month: 60 calls per hour * 24 hours * 30 days = 43,200 calls.
-- Since 43,200 is less than 1,000,000, it falls within the free tier, incurring no additional cost.

-For 100 metrics, it would be 4,320,000 calls monthly, exceeding the free tier by 3,320,000 calls.
-The additional cost would be (3,320,000 / 1,000) * $0.01 = $33.20 per month for API requests, plus the metric cost of 100 * $0.30 = $30.00 (first 10 free, next 90 at $0.30), totaling $63.20 per month.

-##### Batching and Cost Optimization
-The CloudWatch agent's batching mechanism is crucial for cost management.
-Each PutMetricData call can include up to 1,000 data points or 40 KB, whichever is smaller, and for metrics, it's typically the data point limit that matters.
-By collecting metrics every second and publishing every minute, the agent sends 60 data points per call, well within the limit, ensuring minimal API calls.
-This aligns with AWS's advice to optimize costs by reducing the frequency of API calls, as noted in documentation on reducing CloudWatch charges ([Analyzing, optimizing, and reducing CloudWatch costs - Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_billing.html)).

-For high-resolution metrics, if published individually every second without batching, the cost could escalate significantly.
-For example, publishing one data point per second for one metric would result in 2,592,000 calls per month (86,400 seconds/day * 30 days), exceeding the free tier by 1,592,000 calls, costing (1,592,000 / 1,000) * $0.01 = $15.92 per month for API requests alone, plus $0.30 for the metric, totaling $16.22.
-However, the agent's default behavior mitigates this by batching, making the practical cost align with standard metrics for similar publication frequencies.

-#### Practical Implications for 30-Day Collection at 1-Second Intervals
-For the user's specific case, collecting high-resolution metrics continuously at 1-second intervals for 30 days, the setup involves configuring the CloudWatch agent with a `metrics_collection_interval` of 1 second for relevant metrics like CPU utilization.
-The agent will collect data every second and batch it, likely sending every 60 seconds, resulting in costs similar to standard metrics.
-For example, monitoring 5 containers with one CPU utilization metric each (total 5 metrics beyond the free tier):
-- Metric cost: 5 * $0.30 = $1.50 per month.
-- API requests: 5 * 43,200 = 216,000 calls, within the free tier, so no additional cost.
-- Total: $1.50 per month.

-For larger deployments, ensure to monitor API call volumes to avoid exceeding the free tier, especially as the number of metrics scales.
-The retention period ensures that 1-second data is available for the first 3 hours, suitable for real-time monitoring, with longer-term analysis possible at coarser resolutions.

-This table reflects the general pricing, with the understanding that batching by the agent minimizes API request costs, making high-resolution metrics cost-effective for typical use cases.

 ## Using CloudWatch Logs Insights for Finer Granularity